spoderdoot/chatgpt_db_connection/README.md

 ## Enable and activate the virtual environment

-1. Create the virtual environment
+0. Open a **git bash** terminal and navigate to this project

-`python -m venv env`
+1. Create the virtual environment in the root directory `python -m venv env`

 2. Navigate to the virtual environment